GitKraken Desktop Documentation

 • Create and view pull requests within GitKraken.

-Connecting GitHub Enterprise Server
+How to connect GitHub Enterprise Server

 Note: GitKraken supports any GitHub Enterprise Server version released within the past year.